How fast is Sightengine? How can I make Sightengine requests faster?

 When talking about speed, there are several elements that will influence the latency of requests to Sightengine:

-- The network overhead.
-This is the time it takes for you to perform a request to our servers.
-The time here will be influenced by the different steps (DNS lookup, TCP round-trips, SSL negotiation...) and the distance between the servers
+The network overhead: this is the time it takes for you to perform a request to our servers.
+The time here will be influenced by the different steps (DNS lookup, TCP round-trips, SSL negotiation, etc.) and the distance between the servers.

-- Retrieving the image or video.
-Depending on how you submit the image, our servers might have to perform an extra-step to retrieve the image
+Retrieving the image or video: depending on how you submit the image, our servers might have to perform an extra-step to retrieve it.

 That being said, there are a few things you can do to make sure you get the quickest responses: